citizenhax/ptf-mod/README.md

 This will put you in a Metasploitesque type shell which has a similar look and feel for consistency.
 Show modules, use <modules>, etc. are all accepted commands.
 First things first, always type help or ? to see a full list of commands.

-For a video tutorial on how to use PTF, check out our Vimeo page here: https://vimeo.com/137133837
+For a video tutorial on how to use PTF, check out the original developers Vimeo page here: https://vimeo.com/137133837

 ###Update EVERYTHING!